qwertie/ecsharp/Doc/LLLPG/LeMP.md

 Introducing Enhanced C#
 -----------------------

-You might be wondering, "hey, didn't you have to do a lot of work to extend the C# parser to support all this extra syntax?" and the answer is: actually, no, not really; I doubt my Enhanced C# parser is any more complex than the standard one.

 Enhanced C# is normal C# with a bunch of extra syntax.
 This actually has nothing to do with LeMP, aside from the fact that a some of the new syntax exists simply to allow macros to make use of it.
 Unlike some other macro systems, LeMP and EC# **do not** allow you to define new syntax.
 EC# is a "fixed-function" parser, not a programmable one.

 A few bits of this syntax have been used in the article already: